MatterHackers/MatterControl/StaticData/TextWebCache/3598700832427151124.txt

 Merge Overlapping Lines
 =======================

 In very thin sections of a model it is possible for the perimeter loops to cross over each other.
-This results in a line of plastic being layed down twice in the same spot.
+This results in a line of plastic being laid down twice in the same spot.
 The Merge Overlapping Lines feature detects when perimeter loops cross over each other, and replaces them with a single fatter line.
 These pictures show a thin section of a print with Merge Overlapping Lines turned off and turned on.

 ![](https://lh3.googleusercontent.com/HpvzkkRpdE11ZAne2xP9iJQrWsr99chgWzXH4p9dBlVhcHBSvxZH_oY57YvTIKXjeY7GmeDFmM-4pQgQc3d-PWDOtQ=s0) ![](https://lh3.googleusercontent.com/ghbigi4iA9nvTlFXfBjnZu9ZkYk1JYT0cow_BYzlHU0S0kH3o5kAuoV7kC4Q4_1YQm9kev-Emggv0rLN6Mciqo2F=s0)